y-matsuda97/agent_simple/base_rule_laravel.md

 * **Resource Monitoring:** Use tools like Laravel Telescope or New Relic to monitor application performance and identify bottlenecks.
 * **Memory Efficiency:** Be mindful of memory usage, especially when processing large datasets with Eloquent collections.
 Use chunking methods like `chunk()` or `cursor()`.
 * **Concurrency:** For high-traffic applications, configure queue workers appropriately using a process manager like Supervisor.
+* **CORS:** When this package's API is consumed by an application, ensure the application's CORS policy (configured in `config/cors.php`) allows requests from the required origins.

 # Laravel API Rules